 Multi-talented director, writer and actor, Jon Favreau continues to challenge himself with a variety of eclectic projects.

-Favreau is currently directing the Disney live action feature, The Jungle Book, which will be released in 2016.
-Favreau was last seen in the Open Road Films feature, Chef, which he also directed.
-Based on an original screenplay by Favreau, the film follows a man who loses his chef job and starts up a food truck to reclaim his artistic promise.
+Favreau recently directed the Disney live action feature, The Jungle Book, which was released in 2016 to widespread critical acclaim.
+Favreau was previously seen in the Open Road Films feature, Chef, which he also directed.
+Based on an original screenplay by Favreau, the film follows a man who loses his job as a chef and starts up a food truck to reclaim his artistic promise.

 After the huge success of the Avengers, which he executive produced, Favreau reprised his role as ‘Happy Hogan’ for Iron Man 3, which he also executive produced.
 In 2014, Favreau directed the pilot for the NBC comedy, About A Boy, and in 2011, directed and executive produced the pilot for the NBC sci-fi drama, Revolution.